Bolero (Haustor album)

-Bolero is a 1985 album by Yugoslav/Croatian band Haustor.
+Bolero is a 1985 album by Yugoslav and Croatian band Haustor.
 It is considered to be one of their best albums.

-The album has 8 songs, and notable hits are Ena, "Shane" (sc. Šejn), "Sejmeni" and "Silk shawl" (sc. Šal od svile).
+The album has 8 songs, and notable hits are "Ena", "Šejn", "Sejmeni" and "Šal od svile".

 Background

 The recording of this album took place from December 1984 to June 1985.
 Actor Rade Šerbedžija appeared as a guest on this album.
 The back cover was created by Rundek himself.

 There are videos for Ena (3 versions), Šejn, Take the money and run and Sejmeni.